additya1998/BomberMan/README.md

 	The user is gives 300 seconds to complete a single level, if he cannot do it, the user looses a life.
 	If the user does it the time left is added to his score as a bonus.

+Winning:
+	The user has to kill all the enemies, destroy the bricks until he finds the brick which has the door to the next level within the given time frame to cross a level.
-User wins the game when he crosses all the 6 levels.
+	The user wins the game when he crosses all the 6 levels.

+Loosing:
 	User looses the game when he looses all his lives.

 Classes Used:
 	1. Board